unicode-org/message-format-wg/exploration/quoted-literals.md

 _Describe the proposed solution.
 Consider syntax, formatting, errors, registry, tooling, interchange._

 Use the vertical line character, `|`, to delimit quoted strings.
-For example:
+The vertical line is rarely found in text content, and it has sufficiently good delimitation properties.

 > ```
 > {The Unix epoch is defined as {|Thu, 01 Jan 1970 00:00:00 GMT| :datetime}.}